-Financial counselling is a free and confidential service offered by community organisations, community legal centres and some government agencies.
+Financial counselling is a free and confidential service offered by not-for-profit community organisations.

 Financial counsellors do not offer legal advice.
 If you’re facing legal action, get free legal advice straight away.

 Financial counsellors are skilled professionals who provide advice and support to people struggling with bills and debt.
 A financial counsellor can: